10 Killer Kettlebell Exercises

 As the kettlebell follows a parabolic trajectory cut short the curvature by pulling it into the chest the moment it meets the apex.

 The instant your hand touches your chest force the kettlebell down to begin the next repetition.
+Repeat!

 Dos

-Keep your knees nice and bent throughout
+Keep your knees nice and bent throughout.

-Keep your spare arm out at your side to aid balance
+Keep your spare arm out at your side to aid balance.

-Fix your eyes on an indefinite point to your front
+Fix your eyes on an indefinite point to your front.

 Don’ts

-Do not round your back
+Do not round your back.

-Do not place the hand of your spare arm on your hip or quad – follow the dictates of Do two
+Do not place the hand of your spare arm on your hip or quad – follow the dictates of Do two.

 Do not perform an up-right row – there must be a distinguishable ‘swing’ prior to the ‘pull’.
 By denigrating this movement to an ‘up-right row’ you will rob it of the dynamic quality that makes it such a good exercise.

-Killer Kettlebell Exercise #7: Turkish Get-up
+Kettlebell exercises #7: Turkish Get-up

-Teaching Points
+Teaching points

 Keep the unencumbered arm out at your side for balance.